Grimmasura/HFCTM-II-ORION/README.md

 pip install fastapi==0.115.11 httpx==0.27.0 pytest==8.0.0
 pytest -q
 ```
+The pinned `httpx` version has been tested with FastAPI's `TestClient` to ensure
+API routes load correctly.

 ## Automation Scripts
 Scripts such as `commit_file.py` can automatically commit changes.
 To push to a